builtforme/CodeBnb/README.md

 `REVOCATION_NOTIFICATION_RECEPIENT` - Email address to receive notifications when a candidate's access is revoked.

+`ARCHIVE_REPO` - The name of a repo in the same `GITHUB_ORG` which will be used to store archives of projects, allowing candidate-specific repos to be deleted after a period of time.
+Each candidate repo will be copied into a folder named `$ARCHIVE_REPO/$TEMPLATE_REPO/$TEMPLATE_REPO-$CANDIDATE_NAME` within the ARCHIVE REPO.

 If running locally, you can simply store these keys in a `.env` file and they will automatically be loaded into your environment.

 ### AWS API Gateway Setup